 Cognitive or Psychological Biases are our brain’s natural way of helping us simplify our decision-making process.
 While often they are the result of ways in which our brains have adapted to make us more efficient, they can be detrimental as well, especially to our investments.
-There are many cognitive biases we could cover, and over the course of several months, we will.
-But to get us started, we have decided to focus on three; Endowment Bias, Loss Aversion Bias, and Anchoring Bias.
+There are many cognitive biases we could cover.
+To get us started, we have decided to focus on three; Endowment Bias, Loss Aversion Bias, and Anchoring Bias.
+(UPDATE: we’ve added three more: Overconfidence, Familiarity, and the Gambler’s Fallacy).
 Though biases are a natural cognitive process, being aware of them can help you limit the unfavorable impact they can have on your investor behaviors.

 - Endowment Bias - We tend to assign greater value to an investment we already own.

 Example- Richard Thaler and Daniel Kahneman, behavioral psychologists, performed a study with college undergrads which helps illustrate this point.
 First, they gave brand new coffee mugs to half the class while leaving the rest of the students empty handed.
 Next, they went about trying to set market prices for the coffee cups through a series of negotiations.
 They found that those doing the selling wouldn’t part ways with their new cups for anything less than $5.25 while those who didn’t have the cups wouldn’t pay more than $2.75 or so for a new mug.
 This idea — called the “Endowment effect” — stems from the fact that we humans are loss averse.
 We place a higher value on something we currently own or possess.
 Once something comes into our possession it’s tough to think about its value in a rational manner.If the endowment effect applies to coffee cups, it surely applies to stocks.
 The danger is that “we become fond of what we own – to a level where our selling price floats above what reasonable buyers are willing to pay”.